Coconut oil: Dry process

 Dry processing requires that the meat be extracted from the shell and dried using fire, sunlight, or kilns to create copra.
 The copra is pressed or dissolved with solvents, producing the coconut oil and a high-protein, high-fiber mash.
 The mash is of poor quality for human consumption and is instead fed to ruminants; there is no process to extract protein from the mash.

 Proper harvesting of the coconut (the age of a coconut can be 2 to 20 months when picked) makes a significant difference in the efficacy of the oil-making process.
 Copra made from immature nuts is more difficult to work with and produces an inferior product with lower yields.

-Conventional coconut oil processors use hexane as a solvent to extract up to 10% more oil than produced with just rotary mills and expellers.
+Conventional coconut oil processors use hexane as a solvent to extract up to 10% more oil than is produced with just rotary mills and expellers.
 They then refine the oil to remove certain free fatty acids to reduce susceptibility to rancidification.
 Other processes to increase shelf life include using copra with a moisture content below 6%, keeping the moisture content of the oil below 0.2%, heating the oil to 130–150 C and adding salt or citric acid.